Bread Dad

 No Yeast White Bread (Bread with Baking Powder)

 This no yeast white bread is super easy to make.
 It is perfect if you have run out of yeast, your yeast has expired/died or you need to make bread quickly.
-No yeast bread is also very appropriate for beginner bakers who don’t have the equipment (i.e. bread machine or kneading machine), time and/or experience to deal with slower rising bread yeast.
+No yeast bread is also very appropriate for beginner bakers who don’t have the equipment (e.g. bread machine or kneading machine), time and/or experience to deal with slower rising bread yeast.
 FYI – This bread uses baking powder as its leavening agent (not yeast).

 No Yeast White Bread (with Dried Herbs)

-This recipe should take you roughly 5-10 minutes to prepare and clean up.
+This recipe takes me roughly 10 minutes to prepare and clean up (of course, this excludes the baking time).
 Please be aware that this is an oven-baked recipe.
 It is not made with a bread machine.
-You will also find a printable and “pin-able” recipe at the bottom of this page.
-If you liked this recipe, we hope you will leave a comment below and give us a 5 star rating.
+You will also find a printable and β€œpin-able” recipe at the bottom of this page.

 Ingredients – No Yeast White Bread

-• 3 Cups – Flour (all-purpose flour)
+• 3 Cups – All Purpose Flour

 • 1 Teaspoon – Salt